HKhawaja1/Project-1/README.md

 ![News Page Image](https://i.postimg.cc/05nDpJ66/News.png)

 ## Contact Page
 The contact page has a form for users to send messages, usually for business purposes.
 The form includes three fields: Name, Email, Subject, and Message.
 Each field is required, and if left blank, a message will appear.
+I used w3schools to help me create this https://www.w3schools.com/html/html_forms.asp

 ![Contact Page Image](https://i.postimg.cc/6Qx8s92J/Contact.png)